 Modern or Traditional?

 - Modern house extensions usually feature large areas of uninterrupted glass.
 They often take a more minimal approach to decoration and detailing.
 They tend to rely on the beauty of craftsmanship and materials rather than using decoration in the traditional sense.
+Split level spaces or double-height areas are a contemporary way to add architectural drama.
 The kitchen will often be clean-lined and may feature smooth surfaces and recessed handles to help free the space of visual clutter.

 - Traditional house extensions typically feature glazed areas that are divided into smaller panes of glass, perhaps with crittal style windows or timber mullions.
 Decoration in the form of panelling, skirtings and architraves may complete the space internally.
 The kitchen may be detailed with recessed door panels and traditional handles in a ‘shaker’ style.